-If you are longing for amazing weather, beautiful beaches, and want to friendly people, then Portugal is the place for you.
+If you are longing for amazing weather, beautiful beaches, and want to live in a country of friendly and welcoming people, then Portugal could be the right place for you.

-Portugal for digital nomads is becoming more popular by the day, it has amazing places to set up your laptop and work and has a fantastic infrastructure setup for remote workers.
+Portugal is becoming more popular by the day for digital nomads, it has amazing places to set up your laptop and work and has a fantastic infrastructure setup for remote workers.

 Portugal, located in southern Europe, is the oldest country on the continent.
 It’s even home to the oldest bookstore in the world.
 Portuguese locals love their coffee and wine.
 Fun fact: Portugal is the world’s largest cork producer.